yasirshah-analyst/Sales-Data-Analytics/Readme.md

 ## Dataset Information
-- **Source:** The data set used in this project was generated using AI for portfolio purpose.
+- **Source:** The dataset used in this project was generated using AI for portfolio purposes.
 All data is synthetic and does not represent real individuals.
-The raw data set has 95 rows including header row and duplicates row.
+- **Raw dataset:** 95 rows (including header), with duplicates present
 - **Type:** Excel Data Analytics / Dashboard Project

 ---